 Benefits Open Enrollment

 Open Enrollment is your annual opportunity to review your coverage options and ensure you have the benefits that are best for you and your family as you head into the new year.
 The following resources are available to assist you.

-Please enroll in your benefits options for the 2023 plan year between October 1-31, 2022.
+Please enroll in your benefits options for the 2024 plan year between October 1-31, 2023.

 Frequently Asked Questions

 The following are the most common questions we receive during the Open Enrollment period.
-Find additional answers on the Open Enrollment FAQ webpage.
+Find additional answers on the Open Enrollment FAQ webpage .

 Review page 6 in the appropriate Open Enrollment guide to determine if you need to do anything during the Open Enrollment period:

 Voluntary benefits – such as vision, legal and critical illness insurance, among others – are offered through MSU Benefits Plus and are not administered by MSU.
 If you are already enrolled in the voluntary benefits and wish to continue your coverage, no action is needed.
-If you wish to add new coverage, change, or cancel existing coverage, please visit the MSU Benefits Plus website.
+If you wish to add new coverage, make changes, or cancel existing coverage, please visit the MSU Benefits Plus website.
 Contact MSU Benefits Plus at 888-758-7575 with any questions.

 Voluntary benefits (including VSP vision insurance) are administered directly through MSU Benefits Plus (not MSU) and do not appear on your MSU benefit email confirmation statement when you participate in Open Enrollment through the EBS Portal.